 Please note that the topics in the course can be challenging, particularly for those who have experienced abuse or misconduct within their spiritual communities.
 We strongly recommend that all participants have a strong support system.

 The course consists of an initial live session during Week I and then five consecutive weeks of sessions that can be viewed on-demand self-paced, and a final writing assignment:

-- Week II: Power, Abuse of Power, Transference, and Vulnerability
+- Week I: Introduction; Power, Abuse of Power, Transference, and Vulnerability

 - Week III: Clergy Sexual Misconduct